Who are the Tomb Guards?

 Sergeant of the Guard (SOG): The buck stops here!
 The SOG is the Platoon Sergeant for the Tomb Guards , and holds the rank of Sergeant First Class (SFC).
 The primary duties and responsibilities of the SOG include Presidential Wreath Ceremonies, as well as the overall responsibility for the conduct and actions of the Platoon.
 The SOG has served in many different leadership positions in the Army, and typically has been a Platoon Sergeant once before.
 The SOG is the most experienced NCO in the Platoon, and has the added responsibility of mentoring and developing the junior NCO's.
 The average age of the SOG is 30.

-Platoon Leader (PL): The PL had varying duties throughout the short time they were assigned to the Tomb.
-On top of the many different duties they still performed at the Company levels (such as Burial duties), the primary job was to oversee the daily functions of the Tomb, much like the SOG.
-Many times the PL would mingle with the crowd in civilian attire, and find out the reaction of the visitors to the performance of the Guards.
-They also had the sad, and most emotional, duty of revoking the Tomb Guard Badge and removal of the soldier from the post.
-The average age of the PL was 25, with the rank of First Lieutenant (1LT).
+Platoon Leader (PL) or Commander of the Guard (COG): This duty position has been assigned at various times through out the Tomb Guard history, and when not assigned the SOG runs the platoon.
+The PL/COG duties include administrative functions at both the platoon and company levels, with the primary job to oversee the daily functions of the Tomb.
+Many times the PL/COG mingles with the crowd in civilian attire, and find out the reaction of the visitors to the performance of the Guards.
+The average age of the PL is 25, with the rank of First Lieutenant (1LT).

 Support the Society